-It might seem like a risky decision, however buying that second piece of real estate could be one of the best decisions you make this year.
+It might seem like a risky decision, however buying that second piece of real estate could be a good decision if you’re prepared to make the commitment.

 From the lender's point of view, the key to minimising risk as a borrower lies in your ability to earn enough income to service your first and second mortgages successfully on top of the cost of living.